 Katie Clarke-Day, Time to Change Champion

-If you would like to campaign with other Champions have a look at the map to see if there is a group near you.
+If you would like to campaign with other Champions have a look here to see if there is a group near you.

 No groups in your area?
 Why not start your own?

 If a Champions campaign group doesn't already exist in your area, you can form your own, all you need is 3 or more Champions to get started!

 You could also form a group specific to a community you are part of such as LGBTQ+ or BAME - where you can run activities aimed at reducing mental health stigma and discrimination in these communities.

 - Is there anyone else in your life who might also want to campaign against mental health stigma?

 - Advertise your group on the Time to Change map

 - Contact email@example.com and your local Time to Change coordinator to see if we can put you in touch with Champions in your area